In this article

 How to prepare a cash flow statement in 5 steps

-Step #1: Determine your starting balance
+Step 1: Determine the starting cash balance

-Step #2: Calculate cash flow from operating activities
+Step 2: Calculate cash flow from operating activities

-Step #3: Calculate cash flow from investing activities
+Step 3: Calculate cash flow from investing activities

-Step #4: Calculate cash flow from financing activities
+Step 4: Calculate cash flow from financing activities

 Track and control your cash flow with Ramp

 While manually building a cash flow statement is a helpful exercise, it’s also timely and inefficient.
-Luckily you don’t need to be an accounting whiz or Excel expert to build one or us it to manage your software.
+Luckily you don’t need to be an accounting whiz or Excel expert to build one or use it to manage your software.

 Try Ramp for free